cagline/cra-template-react-redux-toolkit/README.md

 Consider exploring the following tasks and ideas to enhance the project further:

+### 1. Redux Persist

+Enhance data retention and user experience by incorporating Redux Persist.
+This feature allows the Redux store to persist across sessions, ensuring valuable data continuity.
+Feel free to explore and implement these tasks to create a more robust and feature-rich application based on this template.

+### 2. Injecting Environment Variables at Runtime (Using env-config.js): & Build Time Variables (Using .env files):

+Pros of Injecting Environment Variables at Runtime (Using env-config.js):
+Flexibility: Environment variables can be changed without rebuilding the application.
+This is particularly useful for scenarios where you need to manage different configurations for multiple deployment environments or domains.

+Dynamic Updates: You can change configuration values in real-time without redeploying, making it easier to adapt to changing requirements.

+Single Build: You only need to build the application once, and the same build can be used across different environments with different configurations.

+### 3. Authentication & Authorization Best Practices

+Delve into additional authentication and authorization strategies, such as OAuth, JWT, and other security mechanisms.
+Understanding these practices can enhance the security and user experience of your application.

-### 1. Keycloak & Authorization
+### 4. Keycloak & Authorization

 Integrate Keycloak for robust authentication and authorization.
 You may find comments in the code that guide you through the setup process.
 Additionally, there's an alternative library that can simplify this integration.
 However, be mindful of its compatibility with the current project version.

-### 2. Authentication & Authorization Best Practices

-Delve into additional authentication and authorization strategies, such as OAuth, JWT, and other security mechanisms.
-Understanding these practices can enhance the security and user experience of your application.

-### 3. Redux Persist

-Enhance data retention and user experience by incorporating Redux Persist.
-This feature allows the Redux store to persist across sessions, ensuring valuable data continuity.

-Feel free to explore and implement these tasks to create a more robust and feature-rich application based on this template.

 ## Using the Template